aahowel3/BCR-10X/README.md

 ## Data Processing with Cellranger

-`cellranger vdj` pipeline assembles full V(D)J contigs from fastq reads and determines viable single-cells from GEMs using the supporting number of UMIs and barcodes. <br />

-Output files are contained in the folder `MouseB_cell`
+`cellranger vdj` pipeline assembles full V(D)J contigs from fastq reads and determines viable single-cells from GEMs using the supporting number of UMIs and barcodes.
+Output files are contained in the folder `MouseB_cell`.

 ## Analysis and Plotting

 Using `samtools` MD tags were added to the file `concat_ref.bam` which contained the alignments of the full assembled light and heavy V(D)J contigs relative to the concatenated reference V(D)J contigs.
-The MD tags contain details not only on the number of matches/mistmatches/indels relative to the reference but also the exact substitutions. <br />

-`concat_ref.bam` is one of the standard outputs of the `cellranger vdj` pipeline <br />
+The MD tags contain details not only on the number of matches/mistmatches/indels relative to the reference but also the exact substitutions. `concat_ref.bam` is one of the standard outputs of the `cellranger vdj` pipeline. <br />

 `samtools calmd --threads 15 -rb concat_ref.bam concat_ref.fasta > concat_ref_MDtag.bam` <br />